AdityaSavara/MSRESOLVE/UnitTests/TuningCorrector/README.txt

 In test_3.py, the two files are referenceFileExistingTuning = ['ReferenceLiterature.csv','xyyy'] and referenceFileDesiredTuning =['ReferenceCollected.csv','xyyy'].
 The original reference file is set as ReferenceCollected.

+test_4.py is a copy of test_1.py, only now the returnMixedPattern feature is set to true.

 In many real applications of this feature, what is desired is to predict from an external reference what the fragmentation pattern would be on one's own spectrometer.
 In that situation, the "ReferenceCollected.csv" is the desired pattern one and the "ReferenceLiterature.csv" is the existing pattern to be adjusted.
 These names may become further adjusted to "PatternToMatch" and "PatternToAdjust" or something like that.